Veeeetzzzz/pest-control-booking-system/README.md

 A Pest Control booking system that utilises Azure AD for authentication and allows managers to assign jobs and operatives to see details/act on appointments.
 Includes integration for external reporting tools like PowerBI as well as built in reporting tools for ad hoc queries.
 Also supports various payment processors and you can set up custom API end points for other applications to consume the data from this application.

-# Roadmap
+# Current issues/WIP

-- Implement DaisyCSS styling on login page
+- Refine CSS for login page

 # Concept